jkitsao/devhook-engineering-blog/_posts/introducing-devhooks-ingest.md

 Devhooks is in live beta and built here in Nairobi.
 I'm using it across my own projects and working with a few other developers who've been testing it on their webhook integrations.

-The free tier covers 5,000 events per day, which handles most development and small production workloads.
+The free tier covers upto 5,000,000 events per day, which handles most development and small production workloads.
 No credit card required to get started.

 If you're dealing with webhook pain points in your projects, you might find this useful: